SuperOfficeDocs/superoffice-docs/docs/apps/best-practices.md

 The entity lifecycle encapsulates the creation, modification, and deletion of all business objects.
 Each entity contains dependencies derived from preferences, and therefore it is important API consumers create entities using APIs that now about and leverage the preference system.

-Using `Default` will calculate some of the needed values for you, similar to clicking NEW inside the SuperOffice client. ​
+Using `Default` will calculate some of the needed values for you, similar to clicking **New** inside the SuperOffice client. ​

 For the REST APIs, that means sending a GET request to the appropriate entity to create a default endpoint.
 The following example demonstrates what you should do.